 Fresh seasonal flowers are an excellent birthday gift, as they tend to hold and stay longer than exotic flowers, which wilt in alien climes.

 Weddings are large, grandiose and traditional affairs in Italy.
 Italian weddings, especially in the summer are held in the great outdoors and are occasions when the entire clan celebrates in a festive atmosphere, where floral arrangements and bouquets play an important role.

 The flowers to go with: Roses, Lilies, Gerberas (in different colors) and seasonal flowers like Orchids are the staples of a wedding bouquet.

-Combinations: Like most European countries, Italy too has a tradition of wedding registries where the couple registers for the gifts they seek to receive.
+Combinations: Like most European countries, Italy also has a tradition of wedding registries where the couple registers for the gifts they seek to receive.
 Combining your floral arrangement with something that they truly want is a definitely elegant touch.

-Greeting Ideas For Weddings: A greeting card worded for the occasion is a definite must have, considering that these will endure with the couple for many years.
+Greeting Ideas For Weddings: A greeting card worded for the occasion is a definite must-have, considering that these will endure with the couple for many years.
 “You come in love in the presence of God and us, and we bless your union, and hope to experience many years of happiness with you.”